Rossi1337/ai_shell/README.md

 ai --model gemma3:4b "Your prompt here"
 ```

+Which model should I use?`This depends on your hardware but in general I get good answers by using small models like gemma3:4b or the small phi models.
+They produce quick responses which are most of of the time good enough.
+I do not recommend to use a reasoning model as they take longer to process your input with only
+little improvements.
+If you have better hardware you can try bigger models but often their output is way to
+verbose so it will not give you always a overall better experience.

 ### Other Settings
 You can also specify a prefix and suffix for the generated text.
 This is currently used to color the output of the AI.
 To do so specify in the config file: `OUTPUT_START` and `OUTPUT_END`